Mammography is radiography or x-ray of the breast, and is referred to as either:

 After the images are taken, you will be asked to wait until the mammographer has viewed them to see if any more are needed.

-An ultrasound probe is placed over the site of the lump and the radiologist, using local anaesthesia, places a specialised spring biopsy needle into the mass.
+An ultrasound probe is placed over the site of the lump in the breast and the specialist radiologist, using local anaesthesia, places a specialised spring biopsy needle into the mass.
 Tissue specimens are then taken for examination by a pathologist.